nrfconnect/sdk-nrf/doc/nrf/protocols/bt/bt_mesh/architecture.rst

    :depth: 2

 The Bluetooth® mesh stack in |NCS| is an extension of the Zephyr Bluetooth® mesh stack.
-The Zephyr Bluetooth mesh stack implements the Bluetooth mesh profile specification (see :ref:`zephyr:bluetooth_mesh`), while |NCS| provides additional model implementations from the Bluetooth mesh model specification on top of the :ref:`zephyr:bluetooth_mesh_access` API.
+The Zephyr Bluetooth Mesh stack implements the Bluetooth Mesh profile specification (see :ref:`zephyr:bluetooth_mesh`), while |NCS| provides additional model implementations from the Bluetooth Mesh model specification on top of the :ref:`zephyr:bluetooth_mesh_access` API.

 .. figure:: images/bt_mesh_basic_architecture.svg
    :alt: Graphical representation of basic mesh stack architecture

    Basic architecture of the mesh stack

-The mesh stack's structure corresponds to the structure of the Bluetooth mesh specification and follows the same naming conventions:
+The mesh stack's structure corresponds to the structure of the Bluetooth Mesh specification and follows the same naming conventions:

-* Bluetooth mesh components in |NCS|
+* Bluetooth Mesh components in |NCS|

-  * :ref:`mesh_architecture_models` - The Bluetooth mesh models present and implement device behavior.
+  * :ref:`mesh_architecture_models` - The Bluetooth Mesh models present and implement device behavior.

-* Bluetooth mesh components in Zephyr
+* Bluetooth Mesh components in Zephyr

-  * :ref:`mesh_architecture_access` - The Bluetooth mesh access layer organizes models and communication.
+  * :ref:`mesh_architecture_access` - The Bluetooth Mesh access layer organizes models and communication.
-  * :ref:`Core <mesh_architecture_core>` - The core Bluetooth mesh layer takes care of encryption and message relaying.
+  * :ref:`Core <mesh_architecture_core>` - The core Bluetooth Mesh layer takes care of encryption and message relaying.
-  * :ref:`mesh_architecture_provisioning` - The Bluetooth mesh provisioning protocol is used for adding devices to the network.
+  * :ref:`mesh_architecture_provisioning` - The Bluetooth Mesh provisioning protocol is used for adding devices to the network.

-See the official `Bluetooth mesh glossary`_ for definitions of the most important Bluetooth mesh-related terms used in this documentation.
+See the official `Bluetooth Mesh glossary`_ for definitions of the most important Bluetooth Mesh-related terms used in this documentation.
-You can also read about :ref:`basic Bluetooth mesh concepts <mesh_concepts>` for a concise introduction to the Bluetooth mesh.
+You can also read about :ref:`basic Bluetooth Mesh concepts <mesh_concepts>` for a concise introduction to the Bluetooth Mesh.

 .. _mesh_architecture_flow:

-Bluetooth mesh network data flow
+Bluetooth Mesh network data flow
 ********************************

 The following figure demonstrates how the data packets flow between mesh nodes and their layers within the mesh stack structure.

 .. figure:: images/bt_mesh_data_packet_flow.svg
-   :alt: Basic data flow within a mesh network in the |NCS| Bluetooth mesh
+   :alt: Basic data flow within a mesh network in the |NCS| Bluetooth Mesh

-   Basic data flow within a mesh network in the |NCS| Bluetooth mesh
+   Basic data flow within a mesh network in the |NCS| Bluetooth Mesh

-As an example, consider a Bluetooth mesh network with three devices/mesh network nodes and the process that takes place on each node when the light switch on the source node is pressed, as discussed in the following sections.
+As an example, consider a Bluetooth Mesh network with three devices/mesh network nodes and the process that takes place on each node when the light switch on the source node is pressed, as discussed in the following sections.

 Source node with a light switch
 ===============================